hwang595/hwang_robot_works/robot_calibration/README.md

-# robot_moCap-calibration
+# calibration between robot and mocap
-calibration between motion capture and robot coordinate
+This work mainly implement calibration between ur5 robot and motion capture.
+Two sequence of position data (two trajectory) wil be needed to feed in this code.
+And a transformation matrix will be returned.